-You have sustained an injury to your acromioclavicular joint (ACJ)
+You have sustained a fracture to your clavicle (collar bone).

-This normally takes between three to six weeks to heal, but in some cases can take up to three months.
+This normally takes between six to twelve weeks to heal.

 During this period, it is important that you follow the rehabilitation plan on the following page.
 Following your rehabilitation plan will help to prevent further injury and help to improve your function.
 Completing the exercises is important to prevent your shoulder from becoming stiff.
-It is advisable to take your pain killers as prescribed to enable you to complete your exercises.
-Use your sling (if provided) for up to three weeks for comfort only.
-You may find it more comfortable to sleep propped up with pillows initially.
+It is advisable to take your pain killers as prescribed to enable you to do this.
+Please keep your sling on for the first two weeks to allow the soft tissues to settle.
+You may find it more comfortable to sleep propped up with pillows.